Johannes Blaskowitz

 Johannes Albrecht Blaskowitz (10 July 1883 – 5 February 1948) was a German Generaloberst during World War II.
-He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves and Swords.
-After joining the Imperial German Army in 1901, Blaskowitz served throughout World War I, where he earned an Iron Cross for bravery.
+After joining the Imperial German Army in 1901, Blaskowitz served throughout World War I, where he earned the Iron Cross for bravery.
 During WWII, Blaskowitz led the 8th Army during the Invasion of Poland and was the Commander in Chief of Occupied Poland from 1939 to 1940.
-He wrote several memoranda to the German high command speaking out against SS atrocities, and he handed out death sentences to SS members for crimes against Polish civilians.
-Based upon these actions against the SS, Adolf Hitler personally limited Blaskowitz's future advancement.
+He was awarded the Knight's Cross of the Iron Cross with Oak Leaves and Swords.
 He commanded Army Group G during the Allied invasion of Southern France and Operation Nordwind, the last major German offensive of World War II on the Western Front.
 Blaskowitz later commanded the remnants of Army Group H as it withdrew to Northern Netherlands before surrendering to Allied forces.

+During the war, Blaskowitz wrote several memoranda to the German high command objecting to the Holocaust and criminal conduct of the SS Einsatzgruppen on the Eastern Front, as well, he court-martialed SS members for war crimes against Jewish and Polish civilians.
+As a result of these actions against the SS, Adolf Hitler personally limited Blaskowitz's future career advancement.
 After the war, he was charged with war crimes in the High Command Trial at Nuremberg.
-He committed suicide during the trial on 5 February 1948.
+Despite the fact he would have been most likely acquitted, he died by suicide during the trial on 5 February 1948.